tosdr/edit.tosdr.org/README.md

 5. `make services`, which launches the docker services needed to run H.
 7. `make dev`

    If this is your first time, `make dev` will install the dependencies.
-To do so, it requires both *node version 14.17.6* and *yarn*.
+To do so, it requires both *node* and *yarn*.

    Otherwise, `make dev` will start the server on port 5000 (http://localhost:5000)